The Adventure of Product Development

 Engineering Value Through Design

-With the program tightly against its budget from its ambitious design, additional features would need to be achieved solely through creative engineering.
+With the program’s ambitious design pushing it tightly against its budget, additional features would need to be achieved solely through creative engineering.

 To give removable characters a ‘home’ on the assembled RV, I implemented a cost-free solution: adjusting tool parting lines on the RV’s roof to create mounting studs for each character.